shassard/for-elasticsearch-docs/docs/alerting/settings.md

 ## Alerting indices

 The alerting feature creates several indices and one alias.
+Don't delete these or modify their contents without using the alerting APIs.

 Index | Purpose
 :--- | :---